-Will the Graduate School offices remain open during the spring 2020 semester?
+Will the Graduate School offices remain open during the summer 2020 semester?

 The Graduate School is committed to helping students continue to make progress toward their degrees while safeguarding their health, but our building hours have been modified.
 Until further notice, the Graduate Life Center is closed to public access.
 As always, graduate students have 24/7 access with their Hokie Passport.
-The Graduate School offices will continue with Monday through Friday, 8 a.m. to 5 p.m. hours for critical services.
-Please help us observe social distancing and fight the epidemic by doing your business with the Graduate School by phone, e-mail, or Zoom where possible.
-If you have an in-person scheduled appointment or need to pick up an immigration document (between 1-4pm), please enter the building using your Hokie Passport to swipe in at the Otey Street or Bookstore side entrance and follow the directions on our signage at Room 120 GLC.
+The Graduate School offices will switch to summer hours on May 18: Monday through Friday, 9 a.m. to 4 p.m. hours for critical services.
+Please help us observe social distancing and fight the epidemic by conducting your business with the Graduate School by phone, e-mail, or Zoom where possible.
+If you have an in-person scheduled appointment or need to pick up an immigration document (between 1-4 p.m.), please enter the building using your Hokie Passport to swipe in at the Otey Street or Bookstore side entrance and follow the directions on our signage at Room 120 GLC.
+(Updated May 12, 2020)

 Do graduate students have to come to campus while classes are being conducted online?

 The university is concerned foremost with students’ health and safety.
 If a student does not need to come on campus to complete coursework, they are urged not to do so.
-President Sands has announced that by Friday, April 3, university operations will transition from the “reduced operations” level to the “essential operations” designation, as described in Presidential Policy Memorandum No. 309., Under this directive, the university will prioritize functions and services that are essential to life safety (public safety, health services), online instruction and academic support services, animal care, essential research, and maintenance of buildings and critical infrastructure.
-Please consult your advisor and other instructors to discuss options for working remotely or identifying other strategies designed to minimize the health risk to you and your colleagues, while still keeping you in good academic standing and advancing towards your degree.
+University operations transition from the “reduced operations” level to the “essential operations” designation on April 3, as described in Presidential Policy Memorandum No. 309.
+Under the directive, the university prioritized functions and services that are essential to life safety (public safety, health services), online instruction and academic support services, animal care, essential research, and maintenance of buildings and critical infrastructure.
+If you have questions, please consult your advisor and other instructors to discuss options for working remotely or identifying other strategies designed to minimize the health risk to you and your colleagues, while still keeping you in good academic standing and advancing towards your degree.

-What will happen to the Graduate School events scheduled through the end of the year?
+What will happen to the Graduate School events scheduled through the end of the academic year?